Emperor Xuanwu of Northern Wei

 Emperor Xuanwu of Northern Wei (May or June 483 – February 12, 515) was an emperor of the Xianbei-led Chinese Northern Wei dynasty (499-515).
 He was born Tuoba Ke, but later changed his surname so that he became Yuan Ke.
-During Xuanwu's reign, Northern Wei appeared, outwardly, to be at its prime, but there was much political infighting and corruption, particularly by Xuanwu's uncle Gao Zhao.
+During Emperor Xuanwu's reign, Northern Wei appeared, outwardly, to be at its prime, but there was much political infighting and corruption, particularly by Emperor Xuanwu's uncle Gao Zhao.

-Xuanwu was an avid Buddhist and often personally lectured on the Buddhist sutras.
+Emperor Xuanwu was an avid Buddhist and often personally lectured on the Buddhist sutras.
 During his reign, Buddhism effectively became the state religion.